yuliskov/SmartTube/docs/ANDROID_TV_TESTING.md

    before playback.
 A Yandex OAuth authorization link requires an existing registered OAuth client; see the
    [official manual-token instructions](https://yandex.ru/dev/id/doc/en/tokens/debug-token).
+9. With **Skip for music videos** on (the default), open a track from Music, a music video from search, and a direct music-video link such as `https://www.youtube.com/watch?v=dQw4w9WgXcQ`.
+Voiceover should stay off and the player button should not light up.
+The button should still start voiceover manually.
+Turn the setting off and open another music video;
+   voiceover should start.
+Turn it back on during automatic voiceover on a music video; voiceover should stop.

 The action icon is Google Material Symbols Outlined `voice_selection` (Apache 2.0).
 Yandex translation uses an unofficial endpoint; protocol behavior